gecko0307/gscript3/README.md

 Architecture improvements:
 - Fast VM with a more efficient ISA
 - VM-level preemptive multithreading ("green threads").
-Threads are first-class objects integrated into the prototype model
+Threads are first-class citizens integrated into the prototype inheritance model
 - Arena heap instead of the GC for internal allocations.
 VM is fully GC-free (compiler is not yet)
 - Bytecode can now be serialized into a binary buffer, significantly speeding up the launch of compiled scripts
 - Tighter integration with the D object system.
 Any D object that inherits from `GsObject` and implements get/set semantics for its properties can be registered in the VM.
 This gives scripts secure access to the application's internal state.